If you have come across this article, you are likely planning to get some money in the bank.

 Every public company must release quarterly and annual reports.

-To find this information, you can see the Investor Relations section on the company’s website or find official reports filed with the SEC online.
+To find this information, you can see the Investor Relations section on the company’s website.
+Alternatively, find official reports filed with the SEC online.

 But what should you look for in these reports?